ankryption/nksh.io/src/content/featured/project02/index.md

   - Mercury Parser
 ---

-web-trails is a platform where humans (and bots) from all branches of software development join hands to build a dashboard of your choice, served on your computer and is not influenced by the marketting algorithms of big tech corporates.
+web-trails is an open-source platform where humans (and bots) from all branches of software development join hands to build a dashboard of your choice, served on your computer and is not influenced by the marketting algorithms of big tech corporates.